YuLab-SMU/plotting-tree-with-data-using-ggtreeExtra/README.md

 <!--and `Biopython` also should be installed. -->

   - R ( \>= 4.0.3 ) should be installed and located in the user’s PATH,
-    and the following packages also should be installed.
+    and the following packages should be installed.
       - `ggtreeExtra`
       - `ggtree`
       - `treeio`